STORM-IRIT/Radium-Engine/doc/concepts/nodesystem.md

-  A port gives access to a strongly typed data and, while implementing the general Ra::Dataflow::Core::PortBase interface should be specialized to be either an input port (element of the definition domain of a node) through the instantiation of the template Ra::Dataflow::Core::PortIn or to an output port (element of the definition co-domain of a node) through the instantiation of the template Ra::Dataflow::Core::PortOut.
+  A port gives access to a strongly typed data and, while implementing the general Ra::Dataflow::Core::PortBase interface should be specialized to be either an input port (element of the definition domain of a node) through the instancing of the template Ra::Dataflow::Core::PortIn or to an output port (element of the definition co-domain of a node) through the instancing of the template Ra::Dataflow::Core::PortOut.

   When a node executes its function, it takes its parameter from its input ports and set the result on the output port.